amemil/MasterThesis-RawWork/README.md

 All of my data and work for the Masters Thesis in Applied Mathematics, in the field of Statistics and Neuroscience (Spring 2021).

+Preliminary work and preperation was conducted as a course "Specialization project" (15 ETCS), see "Preliminary-work.pdf".
+The work was graded with an A (Top grade).

 # Connecting to IDUN
 (Must be on NTNU network or use VPN!) https://www.hpc.ntnu.no/idun